10 Best Digital Pianos on the Market Today (March 2018)

 “Oh boy, a real piano!”

-My 8 year old nephew when he first saw the YDP143R in my music room.
+This was my 8 year old nephew when he first saw the YDP143R in my music room.

 The YDP143R is cousin to the much acclaimed YDP-181.
 It boasts the same design, the same form factor, and for many players, even the same sound at a better price.